niravcodes/niravcodes.github.io/_posts/2020-03-25-a-wandering-revere.md

 I sip my tea, and count the days
 I contemplate the rainy haze
 and when there is a sudden chill,
-a wandering reverie knocks my door
+a wandering reverie knocks at my door
 she knocks twice-oh, she knocks once more

 Her name is you, her face is you